ifpen/chalk-it/documentation/taipy_docs/wdg/wdg-geo-time.md

 This category includes widgets related to location, date and time.

-## Leaflet maps
+## Leaflet JSON maps

-**Leaflet maps** widget has rich and versatile features for displaying various information on maps.
+**Leaflet JSON maps** widget has rich and versatile features for displaying various information on maps.
 It also has selection and interaction features.
 It is based on [Leaflet](https://leafletjs.com/) library and its various plugins.

-When a new **Leaflet maps** widget is added to the dashboard, only one actuator named **geoJSON1** is available in the "Data connection" tab.
+When a new **Leaflet JSON maps** widget is added to the dashboard, only one actuator named **geoJSON1** is available in the "Data connection" tab.
 But this widget allows up to 5 types of display layers, according to the value of the associated parameter *numberOfLayers*.
 This parameter can be set in the "Graphical properties" tab as shown in the following picture:

 ![leaflet-maps-graphical-properties](maps/leaflet-maps-graphical-properties.png)